Kingstone, Staffordshire: Education

-Kingstone has a small Primary School called Talbot First School which is used by children up to the age of 8.

-Kingstone uses the Uttoxeter Middle School system and years 5–8 attend Oldfields Hall Middle School in Uttoxeter and the areas senior school is Thomas Alleyne's High School which is also in Uttoxeter.

-The areas Further education colleges are Burton College and Stafford College.
+Kingstone has a small primary school, Talbot First School, which is used by children up to the age of 8.
+Kingstone uses the Uttoxeter Middle School system and ears 5–8 attend Oldfields Hall Middle School in Uttoxeter.
+The area's senior school is Thomas Alleyne's High School which is also in Uttoxeter.
+The area's further education colleges are Burton College and Stafford College.

 Transport

-There are 2 bus stops in the village which are served by Chaserider route 841, Monday to Saturday.
+There are two bus stops in the village which are served by Chaserider route 841, Monday to Saturday.
 The Stafford and Uttoxeter Railway used to run parallel to the village and there was a station at nearby Grindley that closed in 1939.

-Today the nearest railway stations are Uttoxeter 3.2 mi and Rugeley Trent Valley 6.6 mi.
+Today the nearest railway stations are Uttoxeter (3.2 mi away) and Rugeley Trent Valley (6.6 mi away).
 The nearest airports are East Midlands 24 mi and Birmingham 29 mi.

 Media

-The local Newspapers covering the area are The Uttoxeter advertiser and The Uttoxeter Post and Times.

-Kingstone Receives BBC West Midlands and ITV Central television.
+The local newspapers covering the area are the Uttoxeter Advertiser and the Uttoxeter Post and Times.
+Kingstone receives BBC West Midlands and ITV Central television.
 Local radio stations in the area are BBC Radio Derby, BBC Radio Stoke, Touch and Signal 1.